seandstewart/bardly/bardly/plays/romances/two-noble-kinsmen/uncut.md

 The place whereon it falls, and sounds more like
 A bell than blade.
 I will stay here,
 It is enough my hearing shall be punish'd
-With what shall happen--'gainst the which there is
+With what shall happen - 'gainst the which there is
-No deafing--but to hear, not taint mine eye
+No deafing - but to hear, not taint mine eye
-With dread sights it may shun.
+With dread sights it may shun. /

 **Pirithous**
 / Sir, my good lord,
-Your sister will no further.
+Your sister will no further. /

 **Theseus**
 / O, she must.